EDUCBA Logo

 3. They are additionally prone to subjective estimates with zero groundwork.

-4. It also rises with the quick changes in the accounting policies within a short span of time.
+4. It also rises with the quick changes in accounting policies within a short span of time.

 Conclusion